-Accelerated Reader (AR) is currently used in thousands of UK schools.
-It was designed to make the job of managing book reading easier and more reliable whilst also motivating pupils to read more books for pleasure.
-Pupils read books of their individual choice and then take AR computer quizzes to check if they have understood what they have read.
-In the UK 28,000 quizzes are currently available and approximately 2,500 are developed and added each year.
-There are quizzes on most of the books children are likely to want to read, both fiction and non-fiction, from the most popular books – including the Harry Potter series – to classics such as Pride and Prejudice.
-In addition to the reading practice quizzes, there are vocabulary practice quizzes that test a child’s understanding of particular words, and also literacy skills quizzes that analyse 24 different areas of higher order thinking skills.
+Renaissance Accelerated Reader is currently used in thousands of UK schools.
+It was designed to motivate reading for pleasure while giving teachers the tools to track reading habits, comprehension and progress.
+Pupils read books of their individual choice and then take a quiz ensuring they understand what they have read.
+In the UK over 31,000 quizzes are currently available and more than 150 are developed and added each month.
+An extremely broad range of books have been quizzed, both fiction and non-fiction, including popular books such as the Harry Potter and Diary of a Wimpy Kid, alongside classics such as Pride and Prejudice and Gulliver’s Travels.
+In addition to these reading practice quizzes, vocabulary practice quizzes test a child’s understanding of particular words, and literacy skills quizzes analyse 24 different areas of higher order thinking skills.

 |Publication||Reading Age||Range Based on Word Count|